hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

          for init in range(n_init):

 4a.)
-In the first loop, we cluster the matrix with the k-means algorithm for every number of k, where k is the number of clusters and k = 2,.., N, and N is the maximum number of clusters set for this algorithm for one given initi             alization
+In the first loop, we cluster the matrix with the k-means algorithm for every number of k, where k is the number of clusters and k = 2,.., N, and N is the maximum number of clusters set for this algorithm for one given initialization

 .. code-block:: python